 Please harvest responsibly!

 - Eat the weeds!
-Weeds are plants that abundant!
-Let’s use them.
+Weeds are plants that are abundant!
+Let’s use them!

 - Be aware of plant communities that may be under pressure.
 Don’t harvest endangered or threatened plants.
-Check United Plant Savers keeps a list that can be helpful.
+Check the “Species At-Risk List” maintained by the United Plant Savers.

 Month-by-month Photo Guide